-UEBT standard review and revision 2025
+UEBT standard revision 2025

 Background

-In line with international best practice and our own standards development procedure, UEBT reviews the its standard every five years.
+In line with international best practice and our own standards development procedure, UEBT reviews its standard every five years.

 As part of this review we look at:

-• the continued effectiveness of the standard in meeting its stated objectives as found in our standards’s Terms of Reference.
+continued effectiveness of the standard in meeting its stated objectives as found in our standards’s Terms of Reference.

 Results of the review of the standard

 The review of the standard was carried out in 2024.
 We analysed relevant data, information, and learnings from the implementation of the standard since the last revision in 2020.
 The standard was also discussed with UEBT members at the UEBT members’ exchange in October 2024.
+The general feedback was that:

-• The UEBT standard remains fit for its purpose, however significant experience has been gained since its release in 2020.
+The UEBT standard remains fit for its purpose, however significant experience has been gained since its release in 2020.

-• A revision should focus on clarifying some aspects of the standard, and reducing complexity where needed.
+A revision should focus on clarifying some aspects of the standard, and reducing complexity where needed.

-• A revision should be based predominantly on the experiences of regular users of the standard.
+A revision should be based predominantly on the experiences of regular users of the standard.

 What is under revision in 2025